Facts to Know:

 - Mindfulness is living with intentional awareness of the present moment.

-- Mindfulness is paying attention to the here and now, without judgement.
+- Mindfulness is paying attention to the here and now, without judgment.

 - Mindfulness and related therapies are evidence-based interventions for a range of psychological problems and medical conditions.